1

 Wheel Building

-Wheels are for riding, they mean freedom, whether it be on the road from racing to touring or for off road riding - at The Cycle Clinic you will find wheels built just for you.
+Wheels are for riding, they mean freedom, whether it be on the road from racing to touring or for off road riding - at BORg Wheels you will find wheels built just for you.

-The other reason I have very specific ideas about what make a good wheelset and it does depend on a number of factors which I will elaborate on below.
+The other reason I have very specific ideas about what makes a good wheelset, and it depends on a number of factors which I will elaborate on below.

 Good wheels are stiff wheels.
-All wheels have three components of stiffness, lateral, radial and torsional.
-Stiffer wheels mean for a given load there are smaller tension changes in the spokes and small tension changes mean shorter length changes and that in turn means the spokes fatigue at a slower rate.
+All wheels have three components of stiffness: lateral, radial and torsional.
+Stiffer wheels mean that, for a given load, there are smaller tension changes in the spokes, and small tension changes mean shorter length changes and that in turn means the spokes fatigue at a slower rate.
 Stiff wheels are easier to build as well.

 There are a number of factors that affect

 2) lateral stiffness - this has nothing to do with brake rub.
 Brake rub happens when a stiff rim is not sufficiently supported by the spokes for the loads placed on it.
 When this happens the rub happens.
 Lateral stiffness is only affected by spoke count, spoke gauge, bracing angle and rim stiffness.
 Spoke crossing affect bracing angle.
-The more cross the spokes are the lower the bracing angle.
+The more crosses the spokes have, the lower the bracing angle, although this is not a big change.

 3) torsional stiffness - this is mostly affected by spoke count, spoke gauge, flange PCD and the angle the spoke makes relative to the flange.
-If the spoke is tangential to the flange then torsional stiffness is maximised.
-The large the flange the lower to pedalling or braking loads are on the spokes.
+If the spoke is tangential to the flange, then torsional stiffness is maximised.
+The larger the flange, the lower the pedalling or braking loads are on the spokes.
 This is particularly important for disc brake bikes.
 Hubs with large flanges reduce braking loads on the spokes.
-Flange PCD has very little affect of bracing angle so when you see large flanges you know the reason now.
+Flange PCD has very little affect of bracing angle, so when you see large flanges, you know the reason now.

-Rims also have a torsional stiffness i.e resistance to twisting.
+Rims also have a torsional stiffness, i.e., resistance to twisting.
 Twist makes wheels feel sluggish.
-The BORG31 and BORG31DISC wheelset is an excellent example of a wheelset that not light but feels repsosnsive simply because the rim cant really twist.
+The BORG31 and BORG31DISC wheelset is an excellent example of a wheelset that is not light but feels repsosnsive simply because the rim can't really twist.

 Rim choice:

-Many wheel manufacturers are still wedded to 15mm internal width rims for the road, however, this is starting to change.
+Many wheel manufacturers are still wedded to 15mm internal width rims for the road; however, this is starting to change.
 Narrow rims are not optimal.
 Wider road/CX rims are now in production with internal widths in the 17-20.5mm range.
-This makes your tyres take on a wider profile i.e they become wider and therefore more comfortable, as lower pressures can be used.
-This does not slow you down in any way, on the contrary when cornering you should notice improved grip if you push hard enough.
+This makes your tyres take on a wider profile, i.e., they become wider and therefore more comfortable, as lower pressures can be used.
+This does not slow you down in any way, on the contrary when cornering, you should notice improved grip if you push hard enough.
 Why?
-Well, the same reason that cars come with low profile tyres these days - a better-supported sidewall flex's less and the amount of sidewall flex on a tyres dictates the amount of lateral grip you have.
+Well, the same reason that cars come with low-profile tyres these days - a better-supported sidewall flexes less and the amount of sidewall flex on a tyre dictates the amount of lateral grip you have.
 BORG road wheels have an internal width of 19mm.
-That suitable for tyres from 25mm through to 40mm with the proper shape.
-My Gravel/XC wheels use a 23mm wide rims.
-These are suitable for 36mm wide tyre to about 55mm.
-My MTB wheels use a 29mm internal width rim but proper tyre shape is achieved with a 55mm tyre minimum.
-Your better off with wider up 70mm is possible.
+That is suitable for tyres from 25mm through to 40mm with the proper shape.
+Gravel and MTB wheels need wider rims still.

 So you will find I mostly build with wide, stiff rims.
 There are my own BORG rims and other selected rims that I have built with many times before.